OfficeDev/office-scripts-docs/docs/resources/samples/table-samples.md

   // Since tables can't overlap, this will be one table at most. const currentTable = cell.getTables()[0];

-  // If there is no table on the selection, end the script. if (!currentTable) {
+  // If there's no table on the selection, end the script. if (!currentTable) {
     console.log("The selection is not in a table.");
     return;